tirthankar-sardar/portfolio/README.md

 No Frameworks Required – Built entirely with vanilla HTML, CSS, and JavaScript for maximum performance and simplicity.

 🛠️ Technologies Used
-HTML5 – Markup structure
+HTML – Markup structure

-CSS3 – Styling, layout, responsiveness
+CSS – Styling, layout, responsiveness

-JavaScript (ES6+) – Dynamic interactions and UI behavior
+JavaScript – Dynamic interactions and UI behavior